bjerkio/gke-semantic-release/README.md

 will run `docker push` on the `IMAGE_NAME` image.
 This is set by default to `true`.

 ### `GCLOUD_API_KEYFILE`
+The `GCLOUD_API_KEYFILE` must be a base64 encoded Google Service Account key that has access to Google Container Registry and Kubernetes Engine.
+If not applied, no Google-releated functionality will be activated.

 ### `GCLOUD_PROJECT`
 Your Google Cloud Platform project id.
 Required when GCLOUD_API_KEYFILE is applied.